redfast00/redfast00.github.io/_posts/2020-05-06-building-a-brandmeister-dmr-bridge.md

 consists of three forward error corrected AMBE frames.
 Each frame is 9 bytes (72 bits) long, but I saw most AMBE decoders take 49-bit packets.
 This puzzled me for a while, but I eventually figured out the 72 bit packets are still wrapped in Forward Error Correction.
+The BrandMeister wiki calls this "mode 33", but I didn't really find any information about this anywhere online.

 I then removed the FEC with some code adapted from [dmr_utils](https://github.com/n0mjs710/dmr_utils/).
 This turns the packets from 72 bits long into 49 bits long packets.